maniospas/Blombly/docs/setup.md

 ## VM code

-Compilation converts code to the BlomlyVM intermediate representation language files, like the one below.
-Those files are associated with the .bbvm extension and look like assembly code.
+Compilation converts code to the BlomlyVM intermediate representation language files.
+These are associated with the `.bbvm` extension and look like assembly code.
-They are self-contained by packing all dependencies inside and can run directly; thus they can be shared directly for execution by others.
+They are self-contained by packing all dependencies inside and can run directly and can be shared directly for execution by others.
+The following file is generated when you run`main.bb` above.

 ```asm
 % blombly.bbvm